vksep07/triangle_note/README.md

-# Triangle Note App  ( :smile: ) [ Ios and Android ]
+# Triangle Note App  ( :smile: ) [ Flutter Ios and Android ]

+"Triangle Note" app serves as a comprehensive and educational platform for showcasing note-taking functionality.
+Users are provided with features to register and log in through dedicated screens, enabling secure access to their notes.
+Within the app, users can create notes for various purposes, such as reminders or quick data references.
+Additionally, users have the option to mark notes as important for easy identification and delete them once they are no longer needed.

-"Plateron" app is to provide a comprehensive and instructive showcase of a shopping application.
-It spotlights fundamental e-commerce features while making use of prominent Flutter libraries and design patterns.
-Through this demonstration, the app serves as a valuable learning resource for developers and enthusiasts, illustrating how to build a robust and user-friendly shopping platform that encompasses essential functionalities, advanced state management, and responsive user interfaces.
+This demonstration of note-taking functionality serves as a valuable learning resource for developers and enthusiasts alike.
+It illustrates the process of building a robust and user-friendly application, showcasing essential functionalities, advanced state management techniques, and responsive user interfaces.
+The interactive UI interface, coupled with a local SQLite database, offers insight into the app's basic flow and ensures data persistence.

-In this app we are showing the intaractive UI interface with static custom json data  to understand the basic flow.
-In this project we are using the clean architecture  with following folder breakup -> Parent folder - ( View, Bloc, Network ).
-We are using the modular approach for reduce the modular dependency between the each module of the project.
-Clean architecture also decouple the presentation layer and business layer.
+The project employs a clean architecture approach, with a structured folder breakdown including View, Service, Model, Widget, and Network directories.
+This modular approach reduces dependencies between project modules, enhancing maintainability and scalability.
+Moreover, the clean architecture design separates the presentation layer from the business layer, promoting code organization and readability.

 ## Logo